seL4/microkit/docs/manual.md

 ### Using U-Boot

-With a system pre-configured with the Cheshire ZSBL, OpenSBI and U-boot:
+With a system pre-configured with the Cheshire ZSBL, OpenSBI and U-Boot:

     => go 0x90000000